openstack/magnum/doc/source/dev/dev-manual-devstack.rst

     magnum-conductor

 Magnum should now be up and running.
-Further steps on utilizing Magnum and deploying containers can be found in the `quickstart guide
+Further steps on utilizing Magnum and deploying containers can be found in guide :ref:`dev-quickstart`.
-<../dev-quickstart.rst>`.